systeminit/si/app/docs/src/how-tos/aws-lambda.md

 Add a `Lambda Function` to your `us-east-1` region frame.

-Set the component name to be `HelloWorldNodeFunction`.
+Set the Component name to be `HelloWorldNodeFunction`.

-Set the component type to be `Configuration Frame (down)`.
+Set the Component type to be `Configuration Frame (down)`.

 Set the `FunctionName` to be `HelloWorldNodeFunction`.